Top 5 Branding Agencies in the World

 - Product or packaging design;

-Your creative agency will prepare all the deliverables of the brand identity in all the necessary and required digital formats (the ones you’ve agreed on during client onboarding) and the guideline manuals and send them to you for further use in your marketing materials, campaigns, and anything else.
+Your creative agency will prepare all the brand identity deliverables in all the necessary and required digital formats (the ones you’ve agreed on during client onboarding) and the guideline manuals and send them to you for further use in your marketing materials, campaigns, and anything else.
 This can be done via email, shareable Google Drive links, physical mediums (flash drive or even disc), or another way you might prefer.

 Brand identity asset management requires a long-term commitment from company owners to building and maintaining the brand.
 For a brand to succeed, it must be monitored and given consistent input over a long time.
 This type of maintenance is crucial for the success of a brand.